Gianna1223/Gianna1223.github.io/index.md

 > Building and Analyzing an Emscripten Library / Application

-- If you want to download the complete lab code and report, click [Here](https://github.com/Gianna1223/7345Labs.git)
+- If you want to download the complete lab code and report, click git connection···

-1. Setup the Emscripten pipeline
+1. #####  Setup the Emscripten pipeline

    1. Download emsdk through git's clone command